 Pripyat (Prypiat) is an abandoned city located in Kiev region of Ukraine.
-It is standing on the Pripyat River near the border with Belarus.
+It is standing on the Pripyat River, near the border with Belarus.

 Direct distance between Pripyat and Kiev is only 94 km.
 The distance by roads is about 127 km.

-Chernobyl disaster region map
+The map of Chernobyl disaster region

 It became the ninth nuclear power city in the Soviet Union.

-The population was 47,500 (November 1985), it was the last census held before evacuation.
+The population was 47,500 (November 1985).
+It was the last census held before evacuation.
 Originally, Pripyat was planned to be the home for 75,000-78,000 people.

 Radiation hotspots resulting from the Chernobyl nuclear plant accident